BabrahUSA20/GitAdvanced/README.md

 Steps to Split a Commit Using git reset:
-1) git log --oneline : To identify the commit to use git reset
+1) git log --oneline : To identify the commit to use git reset 2)git reset --soft HEAD~1 : Just to give the last limitted to be reseted 3)git reset when you do that it wil go under staging stage and then add and commit each then do git log --online the  push

 ```